fhsjaagshs/mystic/README.md

 -

 1. **Postgres client encodings**.
 As long as you don't change your DB server's encoding, you won't need to change your client encoding, and this won't affect you.
 The code is approximately 60% finished.
+2. **Postgres notices**.
+Postgres issues these retarded messages when you do things like creating a table that already exists (`CREATE TABLE IF NOT EXISTS`)